One-on-Ones

 1. All About You (15 mins)

-An open dialogue to discuss your agenda items and check-in to see how you’re doing from both a personal and work related point of view.
+An open dialogue for team member to discuss their agenda items and a general check-in to see how team member is doing from both a personal and work related point of view.

 • Questions, advice, discussion on anything not covered.